 They are responsible for navigating crises and a variety of other tasks ranging from administrative to technical.
 Some common roles or tasks handled by a producer include:

 - Training new facilitators on virtual conferencing tools and best practices

 - Uploading materials and testing presentations before the event

 - Advancing slide decks and keeping the event on time

-- Launching polls – collecting the feedback
+- Launching polls – collecting feedback

-- Monitoring questions and chat from the participants – and communicating to the facilitator when warranted
+- Monitoring questions and chat from participants

 - Muting microphones on participants with loud background noise